 According to David J Linden, intense exercise can bring about short-term euphoria, reduced anxiety, and pain threshold increases.
 Therefore, if I had to leave only one daily habit in my morning routine, it would definitely be exercising because it leads to numerous physical and mental health benefits.

 Improve memory and thinking skills.
 Many studies have suggested that the brain parts that control thinking and memory have greater volume in people who exercise versus people who don’t.

 Increases productivity.
 It increases the endorphins that are released into your body, and make you more productive.

 Exercising boosts self-confidence.
 It can help ease your mind and rejuvenate your body.
 Working out will make you feel great and boost your confidence.

 Working out helps you sleep better.
 If you are someone who has trouble sleeping or staying asleep, then working out is your answer.
 Exercise helps to clear your head and helps you feel relaxed.

 Improves your mood.
 Exercising lifts your emotional state and, as mentioned before, reduces stress and anxiety.

 My point is, you will certainly fail with your new lifestyle managing your new habits.
-Your old, even more powerful habits will creep in and try to get you back to your comfort zone, but don’t give up.
-Start over and over again until you realize you are the person you always wished to become.
+Your old, even more, powerful habits will creep in and try to get you back to your comfort zone, but don’t give up.
+Instead, start repeatedly until you realize you are the person you always wished to become.